Sheet Pan Teriyaki Tofu with Pineapple and Veggies

 The Power of Sheet Pan Meals

 Recipes like this are important for a couple reasons.
 You need to be eating a rainbow of colors – we’re talking green, orange/yellow, purple/blue, and white.
 White means garlic, onions, potato and cauliflower – amazing foods for your health.
 My sweet potato that I bought at the store turned out to be white.
 That’s ok!
 I was aiming for yellow/orange but my white matched the tofu and went well with the teriyaki sauce.
 Orange and yellow veggies (carrots, squash, peppers, and sweet potato) have a lot to offer nutritionally speaking; they contain antioxidants and nutrients like like zeaxanthin, lycopene, potassium, vitamin C and beta-carotene to support the immune system, eyes and skin health.
 This recipe is also well suited for folks who tell you they don’t like broccoli – pro-tip: it’s way better roasted.
-Or people who don’t like tofu: try extra-firm, bake it and dunk it in spicy sweet teriyaki sauce.
+For people who don’t like tofu: try extra-firm, bake it and dunk it in spicy sweet teriyaki sauce.
 DONE.
 It’s really important to try foods with different preparations than you’re used to.
 It may really surprise you.
 And if you really want to take your tofu teriyaki to the next level, pop your tofu in an air fryer for a crispy texture.

 If you like the idea of hands-off cooking, this is a common theme among my recipes.
 I have another really fun sheet pan meal you can use on game day: vegetarian nachos.
 And if you want a quick meal, done in minutes, I’ve got an Instant pot cauliflower curry you’ll love.